Julie Nguyen Brown Professor of Computational and Mathematical Sciences, and

 Ryan Tarpine, his first PhD student at Brown, graduated May 2012, now researcher at Google

-Austin Huang, Postdoctoral Fellow, co-advised with professor Rami Kantor, MD, Brown Medical School and professor Joe Hogan, School of Public Health, now at Pfizer Research
+Austin Huang, Postdoctoral Fellow, co-advised with professor Rami Kantor, MD, Brown Medical School and professor Joe Hogan, School of Public Health, 2014, now senior scientist at Pfizer Research

-Fumei Lam, Postdoctoral Fellow, now she is at IDA, Princeton
+Fumei Lam, Postdoctoral Fellow 2012, now she is at IDA, Princeton

 Doug McErlean, top Honor Thesis in the CS Department 2013, Magna Cum Laude, CRA Honorable Mention and now a Software Engineer at Google